harsmatharoo/SoundTown/README.md

 cd music_player
 ```

-4 Create virtual environment with Python 3.8 (you can use any name)
+4 Create virtual environment with Python (latest version would be the best)
 ```bash
 virtualenv env
 ```